Refugees of the Philippines

 Filipino refugees are persons originating from the country of the Philippines.
-Following the Moro conflict and subsequent major military operation in the islands of Mindanao during the administration of President Ferdinand Marcos in the 1970s.
-Thousands of Filipinos, mainly of Moro ancestry, have sought refuge in the neighbouring countries of Malaysia, Indonesia and Brunei, with the majority of them mostly heading to the state of Sabah in Malaysia.
+Following the Moro conflict and subsequent major military operation in the islands of Mindanao during the administration of President Ferdinand Marcos in the 1970s, thousands of Filipinos, mainly of Moro ancestry, have sought refuge in the neighbouring countries of Malaysia, Indonesia and Brunei, with the majority of them heading to the state of Sabah in Malaysia.

 Reasons for fleeing

 In addition to armed conflict in the southern Philippines, many Filipinos flee due to economic factors and hope for a better life.
 Many are reluctant to return to their homeland that continues to be torn by violence and kidnappings.